sxlxc/Hakyllsite/posts/misleading_ideas.md

 Here is the problem: Given a binary matroid $A\in \F_2^{r\times n}$ and a cocycle $C^*$ of $A$, there exists a vector $y\in \F_2^r$ such that $C^*$ remains a cocycle in $y^T A$.

 With [@roweqcocycle], you may think that this looks fine.
 The incidence vector of any cocycle is in the row space and $y^T A$ is a linear combination of row vectors.

+**Counterexample**: Consider the following binary matroid.

+\begin{bmatrix}
+0 & 0 & 0 & 1 & 1& 1& 1 \\
+0& 1&1&0&0&1&1\\
+1&0&1&0&1&0&1\\
+\end{bmatrix}

+Any single column vector is a flat.
+So its complement should be a cocycle.
+However, it is easy to see that $\begin{bmatrix}
+0 & 1 & 1 & 1 & 1& 1& 1
+\end{bmatrix}$ is not in the row space.

+The bug is the definition of cocycle and cocircuit space.
+Cocycle is union of cocircuits but things in cocircuit space is the symmetric difference of cocircuits.
+(Or if you prefer to call the disjoint union of circuits a cycle, the complement of flat is union of cocircuits not cocycle.)